salma-emara/aps105-book/textbook/chapters/chapter03-decision-making/multiple-conditions.md

 1. `!(A && B)` is equivalent to `!A || !B`
 2. `!(A || B)` is equivalent to `!A && !B`

-That is if there is a NOT operator outside, you can negate the two conditions inside and combine them with the logical operator that is AND, if it were an OR originally, and vice versa.
+That is if there is a NOT operator outside, you can negate the two conditions inside and combine them with the logical operator that is AND, if it were an OR originally, or OR, if it were an AND originally.

 In this case, the condition `!((x > 10) && (y < 5))` can be simplified by removing the `!` outside the brackets, having `x > 10` negated and `y < 5` negated, and combining the two negated conditions with `||` instead of `&&`.
 That is,